verse/verse-javascript/README.md

 Verse Websocket module is provided in two versions.
 You can use it as [AMD](http://requirejs.org/docs/whyamd.html) for [RequireJs](http://requirejs.org/) or as a standalone library.

-Minified version of both modules is in the build dir.
+Minified versions of both modules can be found in the `./build` directory.

-See example in the example dir.

-Choose standalone or amd *version* and then rename *version*.config.js to config.js.
+See examples in the `./example` directory.
+Choose standalone or amd *version* and then rename *version*.config.js to `config.js`.
 Add you config values and open *version*.html file in your browser.
-Check console.
-Do something nice...
+Check console, do something nice...

 ## Requirements